Orgasm: Adaptive or vestigial

 A 2005 twin study found that one in three women reported never or seldom achieving orgasm during sexual intercourse, and only one in ten always orgasmed.
 This variation in the ability to orgasm, generally thought to be psychosocial, was found to be 34 percent to 45 percent genetic.
 The study, examining 4000 women, was published in Biology Letters, a Royal Society journal.
 Elisabeth Lloyd has cited this as evidence for the notion that female orgasm is not adaptive.
+According to Puts, Dawood and Welling, "Much of the variation among women in orgasm frequencies likely results from the facultative nature of orgasm—not all sexual stimulation is equal."
+Because sexual experiences cannot be assumed equal across female, one cannot dismiss an adaptive basis of female orgasm on those bases.

 Miller, Hrdy, Helen O'Connell, and Natalie Angier have criticized the "female orgasm is vestigial" hypothesis as understating and devaluing the psychosocial value of the female orgasm.
 Hrdy stated that the hypothesis smacks of sexism.
 O'Connell said, "It boils down to rivalry between the sexes: the idea that one sex is sexual and the other reproductive.
 The truth is that both are sexual and both are reproductive."
 O'Connell used MRI technology to define the true size and shape of the clitoris, suggesting that it extends into the anterior wall of the vagina (see above).
 O'Connell describes typical textbook descriptions of the clitoris as lacking detail and including inaccuracies, saying that the work of Georg Ludwig Kobelt in the early 19th century provides a most comprehensive and accurate description of clitoral anatomy.
 She argues that the bulbs appear to be part of the clitoris and that the distal urethra and vagina are intimately related structures, although they are not erectile in character, forming a tissue cluster with the clitoris that appears to be the center of female sexual function and orgasm.
 By contrast, Nancy Tuana, at the 2002 conference for Canadian Society of Women in Philosophy, argues that the clitoris is unnecessary in reproduction, but that this is why it has been "historically ignored", mainly because of "a fear of pleasure.
 It is pleasure separated from reproduction.
 That's the fear".
 She reasoned that this fear is the cause of the ignorance that veils female sexuality.